learning-zone/angular-basics/README.md

 }
 ```
 **3. Main Component**
-The main component will inject it’s container (ViewContainerRef ) to the service:
+The main component will inject it is container (ViewContainerRef) to the service:

 ```typescript
 import {
   Component,